Teaching Paper 011The GentilePentecost

 Peter Instructed to ‘Eat’ Unclean Animals

-The day after this vision (of Cornelius), the Apostle Peter also had a divine encounter.
+The day after this vision of Cornelius, the Apostle Peter also had a divine encounter.
 Peter had gone up onto the housetop where he was staying, to pray.
 It was about the sixth hour and he became very hungry and so Peter asked for food.
 While he was waiting, he fell into a trance and saw heaven open.
-A collection of common and unclean animals (for Jews) descended before him (Acts 10:10-11) and a voice said to Peter ‘kill and eat’ which Peter refused to do.
+A collection of common and unclean animals (for Jews) descended before him (Acts 10:10-11) and a voice said to Peter kill and eat which Peter refused to do.
 The voice continued and told him “what God has cleansed” do not call common (or unclean).
-This was done three times (Acts 10:16).
+This descension of common and unclean animals occurred three times (Acts 10:16).

 Once this trance had finished and Peter was wondering what it all meant, the three men from Cornelius arrived at the house where Peter was staying.
 The Holy Spirit said to Peter “do not doubt” and trust these men.
-And so the next day, Peter and six brethren (Acts 11:12) left Joppa together with Cornelius's men and travelled to the house of Cornelius (Acts 10:23).
+And the next day, Peter and six brethren (Acts 11:12) – seven brethren in total – left Joppa together with Cornelius’ men and travelled to the house of Cornelius (Acts 10:23).

 Cornelius was waiting and had called together his relatives and close friends.
-Both men explained to each other their divine encounters of the previous few days and Peter explained how he now realised that he should not consider any man ‘unclean’ or ‘common’ (Acts 10:28).
-Later, Peter would fully understand that the Gospel was not only for the Jews but the Gentiles also (Acts 11:18).
+Both men explained to each other their divine encounters of the previous few days and Peter detailed his divine revelation that he should not consider any man ‘unclean’ or ‘common’ (Acts 10:28).
+Later, Peter would fully understand that the Gospel was not only for the Jews but also for the Gentiles (Acts 11:18).

-During this initial encounter with Cornelius, Peter opened his mouth to preach and he delivered a succinct explanation of the life, death and resurrection of Jesus – Peter’s eye-witness account and…
+During this initial encounter with Cornelius, Peter delivered a succinct explanation of the life, death and resurrection of Jesus and as Peter did this, something extraordinary happened…

 Acts 10:44 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.